BrendanChing/NeatNotes/README.md

 - Well designed logo
 - Harmonious colour palette chosen

+**As a user I want to be able to make a quick note without having to worry about the title, so that I can make a note faster.**

+Acceptance Criteria:
+- Title field autofilled with the first three words of the note if no title is specified upon created of the note.

 **As a user I want to be able to share my notes, so that others can view them.**

 Acceptance Criteria: